- Caesar cut lookbook

 The Caesar cut features hair that is the same length all over.
 The sides, back, and hair on top are all always between 1 to 8 centimeters (1/2 to 3 inches).

-In addition, it works for any hair type, which makes it a good choice for anyone.
+It also works for any hair type, which makes it a good choice for anyone.

 In addition, it is a much simpler hairstyle to cut compared to, for example, a full pompadour or side part.